Main fundraiser photo

 For nearly three years, co-directors John and Tiên have documented the Roques’ experience.
 We’ve donated our own time, money, and equipment to complete ~90% of the filming.
 We couldn’t have made it this far without the support of the entire Roque family, first of all, as well as countless community members, organizers, friends, and family.
 We want to especially thank our collaborators Siklab Media as well as our filmmaking team and dear friends Mic Zerda, Kady Le, Michael Flores, and Karen Roxas who have so generously offered their time and expertise.
 We’ve filmed more than 70 hours of incredible footage that we need to mold into the best 90-minute film that it can be, full of joy, tension, hope, drama, and humanity.

-To take that next step into post-production, we need your help.
 In October of 2024, we raised $44,334 of our fundraising goal of $50,000.
-This amount will ensure that our team can dive into the editing process early next year to finish the film by the end of 2025.
+With your amazing support, we were able to start post-production in 2025.
 Once the film is complete, we'll submit our documentary to select film festivals and hold community screenings near and far.

 If you are a major donor interested in making a tax-deductible contribution via our fiscal sponsor Visual Communications Media, please email us directly!